South Park Wood & Hay Lodge Park, Peebles

 TOILETS: We have arranged with Scottish Borders Council to have the toilets in Hay Lodge Park open on the day of the event (public toilets in Peebles usually close for the season on 30th September).
 These toilets are situated in the North East corner of the Park, close to the start.

-OTHER USERS: Hay Lodge Park and South Park Wood are popular with dog walkers and joggers; please show courtesy to all and provide space when you pass, particularly in view of the fact COVID 19 is still with us.
+OTHER USERS: Hay Lodge Park and South Park Wood are popular with dog walkers and joggers and Hay Lodge Park has sports pitches which may be in use on Sunday at the same time as this orienteering event; please show courtesy to all other users, avoid the sports pitches and provide space when you pass other people, particularly in view of the fact COVID 19 is still with us.
 This is especially the case near the footbridge over the Tweed - please allow members of the public to cross before you do.
+There are also

 LIVESTOCK: There are sheep in fields around the woods.
 Please keep dogs on leads at all times outside Hay Lodge Park.